Indonesian General Guidelines for Corporate Governance (PUGKI)

 8.1 Stakeholders Engagement 8.1.1 The corporation through the Corporate Secretary carries out regular, transparent, and effective communication with key stakeholders as well as involves them to understand their hopes and complaints as well as the impact of the corporation on them.
 Apply

-The Bank discloses the process of identifying and selecting key stakeholders to be involved, which has been disclosed in the Sustainability Report.
-The Bank also has established a Whistleblowing System as a means of conveying suggestions, input and complaints in a safe and independent manner.
+The process for identifying and selecting key stakeholders to engage is outlined in the Sustainability Report.
+The Bank also has a Whistleblowing System as a secure and independent means of submitting suggestions, input, and complaints.

 8.2 Integration of Sustainability in Business Models 8.2.1 The Board of Commissioners together with the Board of Directors are responsible, accountable and transparent for sustainability governance, including in terms of establishing corporate sustainability strategies, priorities and targets.
 The Board of Directors and Board of Commissioners incorporate sustainability considerations when carrying out their roles, including by developing and implementing corporate strategies, business plans, main action plans, and risk management.
 Apply

-The Board of Directors ensures that corporate sustainability strategies, priorities, and targets, as well as performance against these targets are communicated to stakeholders as reported in this Annual Report.
+The Board of Directors ensures that the corporate sustainability strategy, priorities, and targets, as well as performance against these targets, are communicated to stakeholders, as reported in this Annual Report.

 8.3 Protection for Stakeholders 8.3.1 The Board of Directors ensures and discloses that corporate operations reflect the application of high standards of ethics, social and environmental responsibility throughout the corporation and ensures that appropriate policies and procedures are implemented to respect and comply with the rights of stakeholders.